 Salted Dark Chocolate Fudge

-- Line a 8x8-inch baking dish with parchment or wax paper with overhang on all sides (for lifting out later).
+Line a 8x8-inch square baking pan with parchment paper or wax paper with overhang on all sides (for lifting out later).

-- Place the bowl on top of a double boiler and cook for about 8-10 minutes.
+Place the bowl on top of a double boiler and cook for about 8-10 minutes.
 Stir occasionally until the mixture is melted and smooth and has thickened.
 Alternatively, melt the ingredients in the microwave in short 10-20 second bursts.
 Keep stirring in between bursts.

-- Pour melted mixture into lined pan.
+Pour melted mixture into the prepared pan.
 Sprinkle with flaky sea salt or coarse sea salt.
-Let the fudge set in the fridge for at least 2 hours, then use a sharp knife to cut into 1” pieces.
+Let the fudge set in the fridge for at least 2 hours, then use a sharp knife to cut into 1” pieces on a cutting board.